DaAlbrecht/thesis-TEKO/content/Implementation.typ

 caption: [get_messages handler]
 )

 The handler takes two arguments.
-The first argument is the application state the second argument is an extractor.
+The first argument is the application state, the second argument is an extractor.
 The extractor is used to extract the query parameters from the request.
 The query parameters are deserialized into a struct called `MessageQuery`.